Kyjovka: Bodies of water

 There are 324 bodies of water in the basin area.
-The Koryčany Reservoir and many fishponds are constructed on the river or near the river.
+The Koryčany Reservoir and many fishponds are constructed on or near the river.
 The largest body of water is the fishpond Jarohněvický rybník with an area of 88.9 ha, built directly on the Kyjovka.
 The Hodonín and Mutěnice pond systems are notable for their total area and importance for fish breeding and as a nesting and refuge area for birds.

 Fauna

 Common species of fish in the river are Eurasian carp, northern pike and wels catfish.
 Among the rare species is the Amur bitterling.